nutanix-japan/Karbon_Monitoring_Logging_Material/appendix/create_kube.rst

 |

 Provide the Storage class settings.
-For the cluster settings use **admin** and the **corresponding password** that you used to login to the cluster.
+For the cluster settings use **admin** and the **cluster password** that you used to login to the cluster.

 .. image:: images/7.png